Personal life of Lindsay Lohan: Religion

 Lohan was raised Catholic.
 In April 2016, Lohan was studying Islam and considered converting.
-Lohan was spotted publicly with a headscarf and holding a Quran, resulting in media coverage questioning her faith.
+Lohan was spotted publicly with a headscarf and holding a Quran, resulting in media coverage questioning her faith, although Lohan's family has denied that she has changed religions.

 Following an incident in an airport in February 2017 when Lohan was asked to take off her headscarf while going through security, she publicly claimed to have been "racially profiled".
 Moreover, she wrote "Salam Aleikum", a religious salutation among Muslims, in her Instagram biography.

 In January 2019, Lohan said in an interview that she meditates three times a day.